Customers Also Bought

-Medline CURAD Adhesive Moleskin Rolls are large, 9-inch by 4-yard bandage rolls for skin protection, preservation, and quickened healing.
+Medline CURAD Adhesive Moleskin Rolls are large 9-inch by 4-yard bandage rolls for skin protection, preservation, and quickened healing.
 These rolls are made out of flexible, tan-colored flannel fabric with napped cotton backing.
 This combination of materials creates the cushion and comfort users look for in a bandage.
-The moleskin fabric is conveniently cut-to-size, so users can get the perfect fit for their specific needs.
+The moleskin fabric is conveniently cut to size, so users can get the perfect fit for their specific needs.
 The adhesive feature of Moleskin Rolls allows the product to gently stick to the skin so the bandage is less likely to fall off.
 This feature can be especially helpful for a cut-to-fit bandage that takes up little surface area.

-The bandage can be left on for up to 7 days, so users don't have to constantly deal with the hassle of changing bandages.
+The bandage can be left on for up to seven days, so users don't have to constantly deal with the hassle of changing bandages.
 In addition, fewer moleskin bandage changes translate to saved money and resources.

 Adhesives against the skin can cause discomfort and irritation.
-This is why Medline CURAD designed their adhesive moleskin rolls with a mild zinc-oxide adhesive.
-This zinc-oxide adhesive is gentle on the skin and doesn't pull hair like other, more aggressive adhesives.
+This is why Medline CURAD designed their adhesive moleskin rolls with a mild zinc oxide adhesive.
+This zinc oxide adhesive is gentle on the skin and doesn't pull hair like other, more aggressive adhesives.
 One version of this moleskin bandage (Medline NON5147, NON5147H) is made with natural rubber latex for added bandage flexibility.
 Customers who are allergic to latex will want to purchase the latex-free version of this bandage (Medline NON5148, NON5148H) or a different latex-free adhesive moleskin, such as the TT-61 Turf Toe Strap for reduced toe skin chafing and joint pain.